jendakol/mapboxtool/README.md

 1. `mode` - mode of the path searching; directly related to specific provider
 1. `apiKey` - API key of specific provider; see related section in [supported providers list](#directions-api-providers)

+Defaults configuration:
+To prevent repetition of parameters you usually want to have the same in all maps, there is `defaults` section in the config.
+It _may_ be completely empty if you don't want to use it or it supports all declarations like _map configuration_ (it's merged as fallback).

 _Note: you can use [playground](https://www.mapbox.com/help/static-api-playground/) to try map render settings._

 Example file looks like this: